 Coupled with that, you’re often working alone.
 Sure, you’ve got supervisors on your side, but it’s your project and there’s no one to make decisions for you.

-To make things worse, the amount of work required often means have may have to isolate yourself away from friends and family.
-It may also mean putting your career on hold for number of years, or delaying big life decisions.
+To make things worse, the amount of work required often means that you may have to isolate yourself from friends and family.
+It may also mean putting your career on hold for a number of years or delaying big life decisions.

 No wonder you feel lonely.